 MIPI RFFE offers a common and widespread method for controlling RF front-end devices.
 RFFE provides a low-complexity solution to meet the cost and performance targets of RF front-end components, and provides a common communication link for components.
 It offers extensibility from simple configurations with one Slave on a single bus, all the way to complex configurations with many Slaves on a single bus, or perhaps distributed on multiple buses.

 Many companies from across the RF Front End ecosystem providing many products—including Power Amplifiers (PAs), Low-Noise Amplifiers (LNAs), filters, switches, power management modules, antenna tuners and sensors—took part in developing MIPI RFFE.
-In December 2014 the latest version of the RFFE Specification - v2.0 - was adopted by the MIPI Alliance.
+In December 2014, RFFE v2.0 was adopted by the MIPI Alliance.

-This webinar outlines the key features, implementation benefits, and future advancement of MIPI RFFE, and will also allow time for a Q&A session.
+This webinar outlines the key features, implementation benefits, and future advancement of MIPI RFFE.

 Beyond the work environment, John is a Gold Life Master at Bridge.
 He has been a Boy Scout leader and has a collection of 50+ swords.
 He is the 12th man on the Texas A&M football squad, and (perhaps most impressive) he manages to keep his wife and his boss happy